-Director Compensation for 2021
+Director Compensation for 2023

 Non-employee directors receive compensation for their Board and committee service.
-Mr. Decherd is not eligible to receive compensation as a non-employee director.
+Mr. Moise is not eligible to receive compensation as a non-employee director.
 Based on recommendations from the Compensation and Management Development Committee, the Board determines the amount of non-employee director compensation each year and designates the manner in which it is paid.
 An annual retainer has been established for service through the date of the next annual meeting.
 Non-employee directors who are initially elected at a time other than at an annual meeting of shareholders receive a proportionate share of compensation relative to the service provided during an ordinary term of service.
-For the 2021 - 2022 term of service beginning May 13, 2021, the date of the Company's 2021 annual meeting of shareholders, the annual retainer was set at \$105,000 in cash, paid quarterly.
-No additional amounts will be paid in connection with director service as Lead Director or committee chair.
+For the 2023 - 2024 term of service beginning May 11, 2023, the date of the Company's 2023 annual meeting of shareholders, the annual retainer was set at \$105,000 in cash, paid quarterly.
+In addition, the Chairman of the Board is paid an additional annual retainer of \$15,000.
+No additional amounts will be paid to committee chairs.
 DallasNews reimburses directors for travel expenses incurred in attending meetings.
 No additional fee is paid to directors for attendance at Board and committee meetings.

-The following table sets forth compensation for each DallasNews non-employee director for service as a director during the year ended December 31, 2021:
+The following table sets forth compensation for each DallasNews non-employee director for service as a director during the year ended December 31, 2023: